Bank's Broadbent sees sharp inflation fall next year

 He also said he was optimistic that the euro zone crisis would be tackled, relieving pressure on the supply of retail credit throughout UK banks, the paper said.

-"Margins in lending will come down and allow business conditions to improve," said Broadbent, who is visiting northwest England as part of Bank regional visit.
+"Margins in lending will come down and allow business conditions to improve," said Broadbent, who is visiting northwest England as part of a BoE regional visit.

 (Reporting by Michael Holden; editing by Anna Willard)